 Can I take liquids in containers over 100ml on board?

-In most cases liquids, aerosols and gels in containers over 100ml and those that cannot fit inside your liquids bag must be carried in hold luggage (bags that are carried in the aircraft hold).
+In most cases liquids, aerosols and gels in containers over 100ml and those that cannot fit inside your liquids bag, must be carried in hold luggage (bags that are carried in the aircraft hold).
 Limited exemptions are in place for liquid medication, baby food and some duty free liquids; however, conditions apply.
-Further information on these limited exemptions can be found here.
 For most destinations, anything you buy after security control can be taken on board, including liquids over 100ml.

 Some dangerous liquids can’t be carried on aircraft at all.
 For details see Hold luggage banned items.